yoginikokare/Namste-React/Chapter 04 - Talk is Cheap, Show me the Code/Assignments/Assignment 04-Talk is Cheap Show me the Code.md

 Q. what is Config Driven UI?

 - It is an system design concept.
+- means config or configuration data i.e a big json object is send from backend.
+- for building ui we need config data it either come from backend or we can hardcode it in frontend side also
 - the UI which is created from config are called config driven UI. if config change then similrly our UI should also change. this config driven by backend that means everything handle by backend (api).
   Example: I have food app and we have show diff offers in diff cities.then instaed of keeping diff site for every city we use CD UI that means on the basis of api data we show diff offer in diff cities.
+  2. diff popup messages which u build in uber project

 Q: What is prop in react?
 means passing some data as agrument into functional component.
 In react every component at the end is function. so passing prop in component menas passing data as agrument is prop in react and we recive it into a function parameter